Talk to Your Son

 Emphasize that wearing a condom is his responsibility, not something he should wait for his partner to bring up.

-Over half of teens surveyed think that it doesn’t matter if you use contraception or not.
+Over half of teens surveyed think that it doesn’t matter if you use birth control or not.
 Teens thinking “it’s not worth the trouble” to wear a condom need to know that condoms and other birth control methods are effective tools against unwanted pregnancy.

-Share the Contraceptive comparison tool with him for statistics on how effective various methods are.
+Share the birth control comparison tool with him for statistics on how effective various methods are.

 Even if you think your partner is a virgin, use a condom.